William Spiggot: Execution

 Found guilty by the jury at his trials on 13 January 1721, Spiggot was sentenced to death along with his partner in crime Thomas Cross alias Phillips.
 The Ordinary of Newgate recorded that William Spiggot attended to the prayers before his execution thus being "truly penitent", contrary to his associate Cross who would disturb them.
 He also recalled that Spiggot did not easily weep, and when he wished his son farewell for the last time might have been the only moment that Purney saw Spiggot crying.
-The condemned man was furious at his former accomplice Joseph Lindsey, who betrayed him by testifying at his trial.
-The convicted robber declared that he once helped his former accomplice escape and that he protected him and saved his life.
+The condemned man was furious at his former accomplice Joseph Lindsey, who had betrayed him by testifying at his trial.
+The convicted robber declared that he once had helped his former accomplice escape and that he had protected him and had saved his life.

 Spiggot and Phillips were both executed on 11 February 1721 at Tyburn, with five other convicts.
 The crowd carried off Spiggot's body in order to prevent surgeons dissecting it.
 As suggested by Hitchcock and Shoemaker, it is probable that people were impressed by his bravery as he suffered the press ordeal and therefore protected his corpse.